MonkeyBars3k/ReaScripts/README.md

 ### History

-matthewjumpsoffbuildings created the "Glue Groups" actions to create a sort of item container that is a basically a combination of item gluing and grouping. https://bitbucket.org/matthewjumpsoffbuildings/reaper-scripts/src/master/
+matthewjumpsoffbuildings created the powerful, excellent "Glue Groups" scripts: https://bitbucket.org/matthewjumpsoffbuildings/reaper-scripts/src/master/

-MonkeyBars continues the effort with some different nomenclature in the interest of onboarding new users and making it easy to find in the Actions Window.
+MonkeyBars continues the effort with some different nomenclature (in the interest of onboarding new users and making it easy to find in the Actions Window) and additional features.

 #### Planned improvements